JohannBokChoy/SSS-Compression/index.md

 If none of the above encoding methods fit a pixel value, we will need to store the original rgb data in our encoding.
 However, it is important to note that since we are using tag bits to determine the method of encoding, we will now need to store the pixel values in more than 3 bytes since we need extra bits for the tag.
 Thus, we use an 8-bit tag (to stay within word boundaries) to mark that a pixel in the encoding is encoded as the original pixel data.
 Note that for the above methods, we must check them in order of bytes taken to maximize space-saving potential (i.e. so that a pixel that can be stored in one byte as a cache index isn't stored in two bytes as a diff)

 ## Benchmark
 I ran benchmarks using a [Kodak PNG image library](http://r0k.us/graphics/kodak/).
 All images were either 768x512 or 512x768.
 Below are some examples from the benchmarks.
+Full benchmark is included in benchmark text file in github repo.
 Note that statistics are included on how many pixels are encoded using each of the above methods.

 **kodim01**